Skip to main content

 Listening and Analysis:

-• Analyse and investigate two works from different periods/genres/traditions, examining the structure, harmony and development of musical elements as well as theme, style, and historical and technological context
+• Analyse and investigate two works from different periods/genres/traditions, examining the structure, harmony, and development of musical elements, theme, style, and historical and technological context.

 Theory and Aural:

-• Sound technical knowledge of conventions of notation, keys, scales, cadences, intervals, rhythm, and time signatures, including compound time and grouping notes, and rests and harmony
+• Sound technical knowledge of notation conventions, keys, scales, cadences, intervals, rhythm, and time signatures, including compound time and grouping notes, as well as rests and harmony.

-Methods of assessment: Students are assessed in listening and analysis, aural transcription, essay and music theory in the regular examinations.
-Composition, performance, and musical knowledge will provide marks for coursework grade.
+Methods of assessment: Students are assessed in listening and analysis, aural transcription, essay, and music theory.
+Composition, performance, and musical knowledge will provide marks for coursework grades.

 Continuation of subject: This course prepares students for the Form 6 Music option at Cambridge AS Level or NCEA Level 2.
 Music is an option for Form 7 and is an approved subject for University Entrance.